BennyDietrich/abgabefristen/README.md

-# abgabefristen
+#### Deadline

-Python script which allows computer sience students of the university of Freiburg im Breisgau (Germany) to see for which subject they have to submit their homework next.
+(for computer sience students of university of Freiburg im Breisgau second term)

-In addition to that they also see when the next paper will be published.
+Python script which generates a subject list which provides a overview of your subjects, the next deadline for the homework and when the next paper will be published.

-Features:
+##### Features:
   - Sorted subject list (next to submit on top)
   - Count down (h:m) if the time left is below 24h
   - Hyperlinks to the main page of the subject on the subject name

+##### Next features:
+  - available as desktop widget (conky)
+  - Adding/deleting subjects
+  - Auto download of new papers

+#### How to run
+1. Install Python 3
+2. Intall Tkinter
+3. Run gui_deadline.py